zPodFactory/zpodfactory.github.io/docs/guide/admin/index.md

 ![img](../../img/zPodFactory-networking-nsx-overview.svg)

-Depending on which NSX version you have installed at the physical layer, you may be able to use the recent NSX Projects features, which aims to build multi-tenancy in the NSX environment.
+Depending on which NSX version you have installed at the physical layer, you may be able to use the recent `NSX Projects` feature, which aims to build multi-tenancy in the NSX environment.

 - On the bottom left side you can see a Project construct that encompasses 1 or more zPods (2 in this example)
 - On the bottom right side you can see a zPod not using Projects at all.